jeslaspravin/CoPaT/ReadMe.md

 - Add unit test and cover all feature's basic use cases
 - Integrate github's CI pipeline
 - Other platforms support in library
+- Check if reusing nodes is worth it in FAAArrayQueues
 - Ofcourse bug fixes :wink:

 ## External libraries used